We put on events we would want to attend.

 You arrive when you want.
 You study the map for as long as you want.
 You go when you are ready.
 You stay out for as long as you want (up to the maximum).
 We have to be there the entire time anyway.

-Controls at your feet are difficult to find.
-Our controls will be hung between knee and eye level (depending on available vegetation).
-We prefer to challenge you with:
+Controls are generally hung between knee and eye level (depending on available vegetation).
+The challenge is:

-- Event venues with minimal trails, abundant parallel features, and/or complex terrain
+- Event venues with minimal trails, abundant parallel features, and/or technical terrain

 - Control arrangements without an obvious route selection